 With merely the click of a button, our case management software allows you to view all cases in a specific stage, such as “Investigation” or “Discovery”, as well as individual sub-phases.
 Tracking the progress of your personal injury cases has never been easier.

-As an added benefit, these handy timelines (along with our other case management features) will enable you to identify bottlenecks and problem matters, significantly decreasing case processing time and enhancing your firm’s case management capabilities.
+As an added benefit, these handy timelines (along with our other legal case management software features) will enable you to identify bottlenecks and problem matters, significantly decreasing case processing time and enhancing your firm’s case management capabilities.
 With CloudLex, you get a more efficient firm and happier clients.

-How to measure law firm performance
+How to measure law firm performance?

 Law firm performance can be measured by tracking key performance indicators (KPIs).
 These key performance indicators measure a firm’s success versus a set of targets, objectives, or industry peers.